Alan-Jowett/ctsTraffic/documents/media_streaming_protocol_migration_plan.md

 Rollout / compatibility guidance

-- Add the new handshake behavior behind a feature gate if you cannot update all peers simultaneously.
-Recommended default is to enable the handshake on both Initiator and Responder in new deployments and allow legacy START only when `AllowLegacyStart` is explicitly enabled for migration.
+- Add the new handshake behavior behind a feature gate (command-line/config option).
+The default behavior must preserve the legacy START-based discovery to avoid surprising existing deployments.
+- Recommended migration approach: enable the 3‑way handshake via the CLI option on a controlled set of hosts (canaries) and verify interoperability.
+Use an `AllowLegacyStart` compatibility option while rolling out so mixed deployments can interoperate during transition.
-- Document the change in release notes and in `README.md` with instructions to enable `AllowLegacyStart` temporarily during migration.
+- Document the change in release notes and in `README.md` with clear instructions for the CLI option to enable 3‑way mode and for the compatibility flag to accept legacy START during migration.

 Estimated effort